Poster Presentation BacPath 13: Molecular Analysis of Bacterial Pathogens Conference 2015

 3. Department of Microbiology, University of Iowa, Iowa City, IA, United States

-4. Institute for Glycomics, Griffith University, Gold Coast, QLD, Australia
+4. Institute for Biomedicine and Glycomics, Griffith University, Gold Coast, QLD, Australia

 Gonorrhea, one of the most common sexually transmitted infections worldwide, can lead to serious sequelae, including infertility and increased HIV transmission.
 Recently, untreatable, multidrug-resistant Neisseria gonorrhoeae strains have been reported.
 In the absence of new antibiotics, and given the speed with which resistance has emerged to all previously used antibiotics, development of a vaccine would be the ideal solution to this public health emergency.
 Understanding the desired characteristics, target population, and expected impact of an anti-gonococcal vaccine is essential to facilitate vaccine design, assessment, and implementation.
 We have used mathematical modeling to fill these conceptual gaps and inform future gonococcal vaccine development.